 As promised in the show, here is the text of the kind rejection I recieved from Mary back in 2010: "Thank you so much for the opportunity to read BANNEKER BONES.
 Unfortunately, this is a pass for me.
 The writing here is good and the premise is fun and interesting but I'm having a hard time imagining how to pitch or sell this in today's market.
 The voice just isn't 100% there for me, and it really has to shine for me to take something on.
 You've obviously a very skilled writer and I know I'll be kicking myself, but I'm not connecting to the material enough to be the best advocate for it in the marketplace, and you deserve nothing less.
 I'm sure another agent will feel differently and I look forward to reading about your many successes.
 You're plugged in and getting there, I can tell, but you're not quite there yet."

 Makes sure you check out Mary's original interview when she faced the 7 Questions.

-And now, enjoy the fifth episode of Middle Grade Ninja TV:
+And now, enjoy the fifth episode of Middle Grade Ninja:

 Writing for young adult (YA) and middle grade (MG) audiences isn't just "kid's stuff" anymore--it's kidlit!
 The YA and MG book markets are healthier and more robust than ever, and that means the competition is fiercer, too.
 In Writing Irresistible Kidlit, literary agent Mary Kole shares her expertise on writing novels for young adult and middle grade readers and teaches you how to: